 Video Wall Processing

-A video wall composed of up to 64 individual displays can be configured using multiple DM‑NVX‑35x(C) Series endpoints.
+A video wall composed of up to 64 individual displays can be configured using multiple DM NVX endpoints.
 Each endpoint provides fully adjustable zoom capability and bezel compensation to accommodate a range of video wall configurations and display types.
-One DM-NVX-35x(C) endpoint is required per display, supporting configurations of up to eight wide by eight high.
+One DM NVX endpoint is required per display, supporting configurations of up to eight wide by eight high.

-The ability to display dynamic or fixed text on screen provides a means to label the video source or to display special instructions, schedules, announcements, alerts, and other messaging.
+The DM-NVX-351C enables the display of dynamic text, providing a means to label the video source or to display special instructions, schedules, announcements, alerts, and other messaging.

 7.1 Surround Sound Audio with Downmixing

-A DM NVX decoder can select and combine separate video and audio signals from two different inputs—even two different encoders.
-There are two exceptions: 1) Signals cannot be combined between the two onboard HDMI inputs, and 2) Combining signals from two separate encoders is limited to 2‑channel stereo audio.6
+A DM NVX decoder can select and combine separate video and audio signals from two different inputs—even two different encoders.7

 USB 2.0 and KVM Integration

 USB 2.0 data transport can be configured for Layer 2 or Layer 3.
 Layer 2 supports USB signal extension in point-to-point and multipoint applications.
 USB signals can be routed from the HOST port of up to seven remote DM NVX endpoints to the DEVICE port of a single local DM NVX endpoint.
-Layer 2 also supports Crestron USB over Ethernet Extender Modules (USB‑EXT‑DM‑LOCAL or USB‑EXT‑DM‑REMOTE), which can be used in locations that do not include DM NVX endpoints.
-USB signals can be routed between DM NVX and USB‑EXT‑DM devices under the management of a control system.8
+Layer 2 also supports Crestron USB over Ethernet Extender Modules (USB-NX2-LOCAL-1G, USB-NX2-REMOTE-1G, USB‑EXT‑DM‑LOCAL or USB‑EXT‑DM‑REMOTE).
+The USB extenders can be used in locations that do not include DM NVX endpoints.
+USB signals can be routed between DM NVX endpoints and USB extenders under the management of a control system.9

 CEC Device Control

-The DM‑NVX‑351C provides a gateway for controlling devices via CEC (Consumer Electronics Control) over the HDMI connections.
-Under the management of a control system, the DM‑NVX‑351C can control display devices and other equipment via CEC, potentially eliminating the need for any dedicated serial cables or IR emitters.9
+The DM‑NVX‑351C provides a gateway for controlling devices via CEC over the HDMI connections.
+Under the management of a control system, the DM‑NVX‑351C can control display devices and other equipment via CEC, potentially eliminating the need for any dedicated serial cables or IR emitters.

 For applications that are small to moderate in size, a network of DM NVX endpoints can be configured and controlled with the use of a control system.
-For larger enterprise and campus‑wide signal routing applications, adding a DM NVX Director virtual switching appliance (DM‑XIO‑DIR‑80, DM‑XIO‑DIR‑160, or DM‑XIO‑DIR‑ENT) enhances and streamlines the entire configuration and control process.
+For larger enterprise and campus‑wide signal routing applications, adding a DM NVX Director virtual switching appliance (DM-NVX-DIR-80, DM-NVX-DIR-160, or DM-NVX-DIR-ENT) enhances and streamlines the entire configuration and control process.
 A DM NVX Director appliance provides a central point of management and enables the creation of multiple virtual matrix switchers through one easy‑to‑use web‑based portal.

-The DM‑NVX‑351C is compatible with the Crestron XiO Cloud service, which is an IoT (Internet of Things) based platform for remotely provisioning, monitoring, and managing Crestron devices across an enterprise or an entire client base.
-The service enables installers and IT managers to deploy and manage thousands of devices in the amount of time it would ordinarily take to manage a single device.
+The DM‑NVX‑351C is compatible with the XiO Cloud service, which is a platform for remotely provisioning, monitoring, and managing Crestron devices across an enterprise or an entire client base.
+The service enables installers and IT managers to deploy and manage thousands of devices in the amount of time it previously took to manage a single device.
 For more information, visit www.crestron.com/xiocloud.